kumarlabgit/MyESL/README.md

 If you use MyESL in your research, please cite our articles:

 1. Kumar, S. and Sharma, S (2021).
 Evolutionary Sparse Learning for Phylogenomics, Molecular Biology and Evolution, Volume 38, Issue 11, November 2021, Pages 4674–4682.
 2. Sharma, S. & Kumar, S. (2024).
-Discovering fragile clades and causal sequences in phylogenomics by evolutionary sparse learning.
-(In review)
+Discovering fragile clades and causal sequences in phylogenomics by evolutionary sparse learning, Molecular Biology and Evolution, Volume 41, Issue 7, July 2024, Pages msae131.
 3. Sanderford et al., (2024).
 MyESL: A software for evolutionary sparse learning in molecular phylogenetics and genomics (In preparation).